JOSHUAJEBARAJ/my-website/content/posts/gcp-firewall/index.md

 > replace the Project-name with your project name

-Next try to ssh into the instance
+Try SSH access to the newly created instance:

 ```bash
 gcloud compute ssh test-vm-2 --zone asia-south1-a
 ```

-You will get the error because the regional policy is applicable to only to the regions
+You will get an error because the regional policy only applies to the specified region in our case we can only ssh into the instance which is present in the region `us-central1`

-Lets try to see if we can ping
+Now, check if we can ping the VM:

 ```bash
 VM2_IP=$(gcloud compute instances describe test-vm-2 --format='get(networkInterfaces[0].accessConfigs[0].natIP)' --zone=asia-south1-a)